psamuels00/echo-api/README.md

 The response specification is orthogonal in the sense that file content is interpreted like content included in the request: it may contain selection rules and nested file references.
-Also, any part of the \_response or selection rules may include parameter references.
+Also, any part of the \_echo_response or selection rules may include parameter references.
 This means the status code and selection criteria may also be parameterized.